GETTING RID OF JAPANESE BEETLESLearn ways to deal with Japanese beetle infestations naturally

 For more on plant selection, see Japanese Beetle Food Preferences, from Iowa State University.

 Treating Japanese beetles in their larval stage, as grubs, can significantly decrease the threat of the adult beetles and lays the ground work for long-term control.
 Grubs are best treated in your lawn in late summer through fall and again in spring, when they are actively feeding.
 There are a number of ways to deal with Japanese beetle grubs naturally:

-- Nematodes: Spray your lawn and garden with nematodes for natural Japanese beetle control.
+- Beneficial nematodes: Spray your lawn and garden with beneficial nematodes for natural, biological control of Japanese beetles.
 Nematodes seek out grubs (and over 200 other pests that live in the soil) and kill them.
 This method is completely safe for people, pets, plants and beneficial insects.
 There are different strains of nematodes.
 Both the Sf (Steinernema feltiae) and Hb (Heterorhabditis bacteriophora) strains target grubs, but you may have better success specifically for Japanese beetle grubs with the Hb nematodes.

 - Bacillus thuringiensis (Bt) ssp galleriae strain SDS-502, also known as grubHalt-Bt for Lawn Pests is a non-chemical granule that is applied and watered in.
 This strain of Bt should not be confused with the more common Bacillus thuringiensis ssp. kurstaki, because this strain does not treat grubs.
 All forms of Bt can be harmful to butterfly caterpillars, including monarchs, so use care not to apply where or when butterflies or caterpillars are present.
 The product does degrade rapidly and won’t affect caterpillars beyond 10 days after final treatment.
 Buy grubHalt-Bt for Lawn Pests from GardensAlive.